sumanth-sadu/MC-optimizer/README.md

 results of the proposed moment centralization are also better than the existing gradient centralization.
 The analytical analysis using the toy example shows that the proposed method leads to a shorter and smoother optimization trajectory.
+It is also recommended to refer [arXiv version](https://arxiv.org/abs/2207.09066)

 # How to use
 To run on cifar-10, cifar-100 datasets </br>